 A clear goal gives you clarity and is a constant reminder to the whole process to stay on topic.

-Closed questions are those that require a yes or no answer but what do they actually help with when looking for detailed feedback?
+Close questions are those that require a yes or no answer.
+But in terms of looking for detailed feedback, what do they actually help with?
 You’re going to want to include open questions that guests can’t answer or sum up in a matter of words.